uasal/uasal.github.io/_posts/2025-02-15-Integrating-Sphere-build-process.md

 ## Fabrication

 1. The two Integrating Spheres were 3D printed on a **Prusa mk4** in PLA.
 They both have a **2.5" diameter outlet port**, and a **1" diameter inlet port** for use with **[Edmund Optic's 1" SMA adapter](https://www.edmundoptics.com/p/1-sma-adapter-for-4-6-integrating-sphere/32111/)** for optical fiber attachment.
 Each sphere was printed in two halves and connected via a flange with **8 M6 bolts**.
-2. Following printing, the Spheres were **rigorously sanded** with **60 and 80 grit sandpaper** to remove imperfections and texture from the 3D printing process.
+2. Following printing, the Spheres were **rigorously sanded with 60 and 80 grit sandpaper** to remove imperfections and texture from the 3D printing process.
 Any small holes in the inside surface were coated with **Elmer's glue** to prevent paint leakage.
-3. **2 coats of aluminum silver paint** were applied first to make the spheres light-tight and to reflect any light above **900 nm**, where the white wall's reflectivity starts to drop off. **Both spheres used a total of 2oz of silver paint**.
+3. **2 coats of aluminum silver paint** were applied first to make the spheres light-tight and to reflect light above **900 nm**, where the white wall's reflectivity starts to drop off. **Both spheres used a total of 30 ml of silver paint**.
-4. 6 coats of **[Edmund Optic's Avian B white wall with Titanium Dioxide](https://www.edmundoptics.com/p/250ml-pre-mix-white-reflectance-coating/26992/)** were used as the main high-reflectivity coating.
-Paint was applied in thin layers and diluted with **water (around 50%)** for airbrush application. **Coating both spheres used around 1/2 - 2/3 of a bottle of Avian B**.
+4. 6 coats of **[Avian B white wall with Titanium Dioxide](https://www.edmundoptics.com/p/250ml-pre-mix-white-reflectance-coating/26992/)** were used as the main high-reflectivity coating.
+Paint was applied in thin layers and diluted with water (around 50%) for airbrush application. **Coating both spheres used around 1/2 - 2/3 of a 250 ml bottle of Avian B**.

 ## Testing

-The main ways to evaluate an Integrating Sphere are by its **sphere multiplier** and its **reflectivity**.
+The main ways to evaluate an Integrating Sphere are by its **sphere multiplier** and its **reflectance**.
 The calculation methods for these numbers are highlighted in **[this paper](http://www.moria.de/tech/integrating-sphere/)**.

-**Reflectivity** is calculated from the sphere multiplier and geometric conditions of the sphere itself.
+**Reflectance** is calculated from the sphere multiplier and geometric conditions of the sphere itself.
 The sphere multiplier is given by:

 Mₛ = (output flux / input flux) × (sphere surface / input port surface)

+And reflectance is given by:

+Rₛ =  𝟷 / ( (𝟷 / Mₛ) + 𝟷 - port fraction )

 The only unknown value here is **output flux**.